 You will be transferred to a recovery area.
 When you feel sufficiently well enough and staff are satisfied with your vital signs, you will be discharged.
 The person accompanying you can then drive you home.
-Make a note of any changes in your neck, head and arm pain for the first 6 hours after the injection.
+Make a note of any changes in your back, buttock or leg pain for the first 6 hours after the injection.
 You may choose to use the pain diary at the end of this leaflet to record the change in pain levels as they occur.

-It's very common for the pain to return the following day after the injection, once the local anaesthetic has worn off.
+It's very common for the pain to return the following day after the injection.
 We therefore recommend that you continue with your usual pain relief medications.
 The following day you can gradually and gently return to normal day to day activities.
 We would advise you to avoid strenuous activity for 48 hours after the injection.